 WE OWE IT TO SAINT VALENTINE

 The holiday of love was named after Saint Valentine.
 While experts suggest that there were two or three significant personalities throughout history with the said name, including one who was a Roman Catholic pope, the most popular and widely accepted notion was that it was a martyr priest during the reign of Emperor Claudius II.

-According to stories, Claudius was strongly against the idea of his young soldiers finding true love and getting married, out of fear that it would confuse them and that they would eventually rather be at home with their new wives than to fight and die in the battlefield for the Roman Empire.
+According to Brtiannica, Claudius was strongly against the idea of his young soldiers finding true love and getting married, out of fear that it would confuse them and that they would eventually rather be at home with their new wives than fight and die on the battlefield for the Roman Empire.

 Against all odds, Saint Valentine disobeyed the emperor’s strict commands and secretly married soldiers and their fiancés.
 Saint Valentine was imprisoned and condemned to death.
 In his prison cell, young lovers allegedly sent him flowers and letters as a way of gratitude.

-The unfortunate sentence was carried on February 14, 270.
+The unfortunate sentence was carried out on February 14, 270.